-Occasionally, servers return 404 errors when the page you’re looking for exists but is hidden.
+Occasionally, servers return 404 page not found errors when the page you’re looking for exists but is hidden.

 If you encounter a 404 error, it may come in one of these variations:

 - Soft 404: Unlike a hard 404, a soft 404 is not a server’s official response status code.
 Instead, it happens when a server sends a “200 OK” status code (showing success) for a page that doesn’t exist.
 The page’s content, however, tells the user that the page is missing.
-This can confuse search engines.
+This can confuse search engines, causing issues with indexing and SEO rankings.
 The server says the page is valid, but the content shows it is not.

 Most of the time, when people talk about 404 errors, they refer to the hard 404 status.
 The rest of this article will be focused on hard 404 errors.